TimelessModdingTeam/mapwriter/README.md

-mapwriter
+MapWriter TE
 =========

-MapWriter: A minimap mod for Minecraft
+MapWriter: An opensource minimap mod for Minecraft

+# The team
+## Managers
+Kash

+## Programmers
+Reuxertz

 Instructions for development: